carlosjhr64/korekto/examples/Tutorial.md

 `M` statements are acceptance patterns on two statements, one previously accepted statement and the one being validated.
-The accepted statement must be in the heap(typically the last 13 statements).
+The accepted statement must be in the heap.
 ```korekto
 # A&B;A :good :with B
 /^(:\w+)&(:\w+)\n\1 :good :with \2$/	#M12 If A and B, then A good with B